Yogarine/crayta-stub-generator/README.md

 ## Installation

-Add this package to your project by running `composer require yogarine/crayta-stubs` or install it globally using `composer global require yogarine/crayta-stubs`.
+Add this package to your project by running `composer require yogarine/crayta-stub-generator` or install it globally using
+`composer global require yogarine/crayta-stub-generator`.

 ## Usage

 Run `vendor/bin/create-crayta-stubs` from your project dir, or `create-crayta-stubs` if installed globally, to generate the stubs.
 They will be placed in the `stubs` subdirectory of the current working directory.

+## Disclaimer

+This project isn't officially affiliated with Crayta or it's developer, Unit 2 Games, in any way.
+Crayta is a registered trademark and the Crayta stubs and the documentation it includes is Copyrighted by Unit 2 Games.
+The stubs may be distributed for the promotion of Crayta only, as per their ToS.